repo-helper/dist-meta/doc-source/usage.rst

 	Traceback (most recent call last):
 	KeyError: 'Obsoletes-Dist'

 ..
-[2] This is a convention of the build tool and not part of :pep:`566`
+[2] This is a convention followed by some build tools and not part of :pep:`566`

 Requirements